yetanotherco/aligned_layer/docs/2_architecture/components/3_service_manager_contract.md

 * `batchMerkleRoot` is a 256 bit hash representing the Merkle Root of the batch that has been verified and signed by operators.
 * `nonSignerStakesAndSignature` is a struct provided by EigenLayer middleware with information about operators' signatures, stakes and quorum for the given task.
+* `senderAddress` is the address of the batcher that created the task being responded to.

 ### Verify batch inclusion